hutch31/chisel-exercises/src/main/scala/exercise1/Exercise1.md

 ### IO Declaration

-From the class definition, Chisel elements can be defined in any order, but a good convention to follow is that all inputs should be declared at the top of the module.
+From the class definition, Chisel elements can be defined in any order, but a good convention to follow is that all ports should be declared at the top of the module.
 This statement defines a single block of ports for the module named "io".
 The IO() call below indicates that the contained bundle should all be IO ports.